Types of Irrigation

 2. Sprinkler Irrigation

-Water is pumped through a pipe system and then sprayed onto the crops through rotating sprinkler heads.
-Not suitable for delicate crops such as lettuce.
+In this type of irrigation, water is pumped through a pipe system and then sprayed onto the crops through rotating sprinkler heads.
+This type of irrigation is not suitable for delicate crops such as lettuce.

 3. Drip Irrigation